Small Business Time Clock Policy [+Free Template]

 Eligible Employees

-Having your employees clock in and clock out is good business practice for all employees.
-While the FLSA has no requirement that your small business record hours in a specific way, it does require that you keep track of hours worked for certain employees (more on the recordkeeping requirements later).
+This portion of your policy will dictate who the policy applies to and how time is tracked.
+While the FLSA has no requirement that your small business record hours in a specific way, it does require that you track the hours worked for certain employees (more on the recordkeeping requirements later).

 These employees include: